How to find the best deals on student travel insurance

 When you're choosing a policy, you'll first be faced with two main options – single trip or multi-trip/ annual cover.

-As you might've guessed, single cover will insure you for just one trip (normally up to around 31 days, so even if you're InterRailing around Europe, a single trip policy might not be enough), whereas annual will cover every holiday you take over the next year.
+As you might've guessed, single cover will insure you for just one trip (normally up to around 31 days), whereas annual will cover every holiday you take over the next year.

-If you're planning a longer trip such as a backpacking holiday or a gap year, you'll need to take annual.
-There are often special policies specifically for trips such as these, so keep your eyes peeled!
+If you're planning a longer trip such as a backpacking holiday or a gap year, you'll need to take an annual policy.
+There are often special policies specifically for trips such as these, so keep your eyes peeled.

-As one of the biggest names in student travel, it makes sense that STA Travel offers some great deals for students.
+As one of the biggest names in student travel, it makes sense that STA Travel offer some great deals for students.

 They offer budget, standard and premier policies, and cover starts at just 37p per day for single trip, and as little as 22p per day for annual cover.

 There's also the option to add cancellation cover in the event that you need to re-sit your exams instead of going away.

 You can also get coverage for studying abroad, working holidays (like farming and ski seasons), and volunteering.